David Kernohan tweeted the arrival of Richard Branson to jump in the disruption of education pool

 Top / Featured Image Credits: flickr photo by Ian Norman (Lonely Speck) http://flickr.com/photos/inorman/8594084574 shared under a Creative Commons (BY-SA) license

-The post "Richard Branson _________’s The Future of Education" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2015/10/richard-branson/) on October 5, 2015.
+The post "Richard Branson _________’s The Future of Education" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2015/10/richard-branson/) on October 5, 2015.